 For older kids, rent kayaks out of Shem Creek, and tour either Charleston Harbor or the rivers that surround Charleston.
 Nature Adventures Outfitters have wonderful guides and offer a wide range of two- and three-hour tours, as well as half-day and overnight excursions.

-A trip to Blackbeard's Cove Family Fun Park also is fun -- go-karts, miniature golf, inflatable bounce house, climbing wall, an indoor arcade and more.
+A trip to Charleston Fun Park also is fun -- go-karts, miniature golf, inflatable bounce house, climbing wall, an indoor arcade and more.
 And for Mom and Dad, there is beer and wine available, along with pizza and other food in the galley.